 Book Review ARTICLE

-- 1Neurobehavioral Laboratory, Department of Behavior Analysis, College of Health and Public Service, University of North Texas, United States
+- Neurobehavioral Laboratory, Department of Behavior Analysis, University of North Texas, Denton, TX, United States

 One of the prevailing etiological hypotheses describes acoustic insult causing peripheral hair cell loss or lesion in the inner ear as a prerequisite for Tinnitus, together with the interaction with cortical remapping and gating processes involving limbic and paralimbic areas, particularly the thalamus and the subcallosal area (e.g., Weisz et al., 2006; Rauschecker et al., 2010).
-This damage is followed by hyperactivity in the central auditory pathways due to over-representation of lesion-edge frequencies represented tonotopically in the auditory cortex.
+This damage is followed by hyperactivity in the central auditory pathways due to over-representation of lesion-edge frequencies1 represented tonotopically in the auditory cortex.
 Structural reorganization associated with tinnitus is based on neuroplasticity (Møller, 2007), and appears to involve thalamic inhibitory neurons involved with sensory gating and para-limbic structures involved with emotional distress; importantly, both dopaminergic and serotonergic neuromodulatory systems appear to be involved in gating processes (Rauschecker et al., 2010, 2015).
-As a whole, the neuronal reorganization caused by the above described deafferentation , results in the phantom pseudo-pain perception of tinnitus.
+As a whole, the neuronal reorganization caused by the above described deafferentation2, results in the phantom pseudo-pain perception of tinnitus.
 More broadly, deafferentation was investigated using Transcranial Magnetic Stimulation (TMS) and functional Magnetic Resonance Imaging (fMRI) identifying a cross talk between motor, somato-sensory and the pain matrix involving the anterior cingulate cortex, parietal operculum, and the Thalamus (Hanakawa, 2012).
 Interestingly, auditory deafferentation does not always impact the sensory cochlear units.
 Therefore, the tinnitus response resulting from it cannot always be discovered behaviorally via techniques like audiometry (Weisz et al., 2006).
 Tinnitus may in fact involve neuronal damage in the afferent auditory pathway (and at the sub-cortical level), in the absence of cochlear damage.
 This brings us to an important point in the book, related to the masking procedure.
 The book authors prefer to call this procedure suppression instead of masking, since, a sound marginally louder than the tinnitus intensity irrespective of the spectrum of frequency of the masking sound, is used to mask the tinnitus perceptual response (Feldmann, 1971; Vernon et al., 1990; Jastreboff and Hazell, 2004).
 This procedure is also called residual inhibition, where the (residual) masking effects can last temporarily even when the masking sound is removed (Vernon et al., 1990; Roberts, 2007).

 Relatedly, Roberts (2007) posits that when using a critical bandwidth frequency in tinnitus patients, the masking sound intensity needs to be only marginally and not extensively higher than the tinnitus intensity to generate a suppression effect.
 More specifically, the frequencies in the tinnitus spectrum appear to be the most efficient in masking.
 Roberts (2007) proposed that the selection of a critical bandwidth of frequency might involve a feed-forward inhibition of abnormal synchronous neural activity associated with the tinnitus perception at a higher level in the auditory pathway.